Financial Strategies for Life-Changing Events

 Surround Yourself With Support

-Your wealth advisor can review your financial picture and work with in-house teams, including tax, estate planning, insurance and trust services, to review and modify your wealth plan as needed to help protect your loved ones, income and assets.
+Your wealth advisor can review your financial picture and work with: our in-house teams, including tax, estate planning, insurance and trust services, to review and modify your wealth plan as needed to help protect your loved ones, income and assets.

 Wealth Planning Considerations When You Experience a Loss

-Should you experience the devastating loss of a spouse or a child, reach out to your wealth team for assistance with key documents and accounts.
+If you suffer the devastating loss of a spouse or a child, reach out to your wealth team for assistance with key documents and accounts.

-2. Death Certificate – To file a claim, it will be necessary to provide a death certificate to your bank(s) and investment firm(s) to update accounts in addition to updating your life insurance policies.
+2. Death Certificate – To file a claim, you must provide a death certificate to your bank(s) and investment firm(s) to update accounts in addition to updating your life insurance policies.
 Some firms may accept an electronic copy, but we recommend asking the funeral home to provide 10-15 certified copies.
-The certified copy is embossed with a government seal and is generally required to do things like claim the Social Security survivor benefits of a spouse, collect life insurance proceeds, open a probate court proceeding, and claim assets in an account with a stated beneficiary (such as retirement accounts, transfer-on-death or payable-on- death accounts).
+The certified copy is embossed with a government seal and generally is required to do things like claim the Social Security survivor benefits of a spouse, collect life insurance proceeds, open a probate court proceeding and claim assets in an account with a stated beneficiary (such as retirement accounts, transfer-on- death or payable-on-death accounts).

 5. Taxes – Gather tax returns from the past two to three years.
 Notify your CPA and schedule a meeting.
-If you filed a joint tax return with your spouse, you will do the same for the tax year in which he/she passed
+If you filed a joint tax return with your spouse, you will do the same for the tax year in which they passed.

 Wealth Planning When Your Family Circumstances Change